Star Wars: Episode I – The Phantom Menace: Casting

 After Samuel L. Jackson expressed interest in appearing in a Star Wars film, he was approached by casting director Robin Gurland to play Mace Windu.
-Jackson was originally slated to play Grando Calrissian, the father of The Empire Strikes Back character Lando Calrissian, but that character was dropped when Jackson signed on to play Windu instead.
-Rapper Tupac Shakur was also considered for the role of Mace Windu.
+Tupac Shakur was also considered for the role of Mace Windu.
 Ray Park, a martial arts champion with experience in gymnastics and sword fighting, was originally a member of the stunt crew.
 Stunt coordinator Nick Gillard filmed Park to demonstrate his conception of the lightsaber battles.
 Lucas and McCallum were so impressed with the test tape that they gave Park the role of Maul.
 His voice was considered "too squeaky" and was dubbed over in post-production by Peter Serafinowicz.
-Keira Knightley's parents tried to convince her not to audition, but the teenage actress still sought a role since she was a Star Wars fan.
-The casting was influenced by Knightley's remarkable similarity to Natalie Portman, with the actress admitting their mothers could not tell each other apart.
+Keira Knightley's parents tried to convince her not to audition, but she still sought a role since she was a Star Wars fan.
+The casting was influenced by Knightley's remarkable similarity to Natalie Portman, with Knightley admitting their mothers could not tell them apart.
 Knightley was reported to have "cried every single day" due to finding the wardrobe uncomfortable.

 Over 3,000 actors auditioned for the role of Anakin Skywalker including Haley Joel Osment, Cameron Finley, Justin Berfield and Michael Angarano before Jake Lloyd was selected.
 Vinette Robinson auditioned for the role of Padmé Amidala.
-Benicio del Toro was originally cast as Darth Maul, but later left the project when the character’s lines were cut.
-Michael Jackson expressed interest in playing Jar Jar Binks, but he wanted to do it in prosthetic make ups while George Lucas wanted to do it in CGI.
-Joseph Fiennes auditioned for the role of Obi-Wan Kenobi and nearly landed the part until George Lucas's young daughter rejected him upon meeting him during the second level of auditioning.
+Benicio del Toro was initially cast as Darth Maul before later leaving the project when the character's lines were cut.
+Michael Jackson expressed interest in playing Jar Jar Binks, but he wanted to do it in prosthetic makeup while Lucas wanted to do it in CGI.
+Joseph Fiennes auditioned for the role of Obi-Wan Kenobi and nearly landed the part until Lucas's daughter rejected him upon meeting him during the second level of auditioning.
+According to McCaig, in the first draft of the script Neeson's character was originally named Obi-Wan Kenobi and McGregor's character was named Qui-Gon Jinn; with the young Qui-Gon taking on the name of Obi-Wan upon the elder Jedi's death, however, these roles were reversed late in filming.